B-UMMI/seq_typing/README.md

                         (like --bowtieAlgo " --very-fast") or using equal sign (like --bowtieAlgo="--very-fast")
-                        (default when not using --org: "--very-sensitive-local") --doNotRemoveConsensus
+                        (default when not using --org: "--very-sensitive-local") --maxNumMapLoc N      Maximum number of locations to which a read can map (sometimes useful when mapping against similar sequences) (default when not using --org: 1) --saveNewAllele       Save the new allele found for the selected type (default: false) --doNotRemoveConsensus
                         Do not remove ReMatCh consensus sequences --debug               Debug mode: do not remove temporary files